alemarco96/DECAF/README.md

   It performs first stage retrieval using [SPLADE](https://github.com/naver/splade), a neural retrieval model which learns sparse representation for both queries and documents via the BERT MLM head and sparse regularization.
 It produces a list of term-weight pairs, that is indexed using [Lucene](https://lucene.apache.org/).
-Please note that, during indexing phase, each weight given by SPLADE is multiplied by a constant factor (such as 100 or 1000) and then rounded to the nearest integer, therefore the results may slightly differ from the one reported in the literature.
+Please note that, during index phase, each weight given by SPLADE is multiplied by a constant factor (such as 100 or 1000) and then rounded to the nearest integer, therefore the results may slightly differ from the one reported in the literature.
   This component does not require any additional reranking for optimal performance.